Measuring Distance between Reeb Graphs: Simplification of Reeb Graphs

 \section{Simplification of Reeb Graphs}

-Simplifying a Reeb graph can help to remove noise and to create multi-resolution representation of input scalar fields; see e.g, \cite{DN12,GSBW11,PSBM07}.
-As described in Section \ref{sec:background}, there is a natural way to define ``importance'' of branching and cycle features, which is equivalent to ordinary and extended persistence in according dimensions.
-It is common in practice to simplify the Reeb graph by removing all features with persistence smaller than a certain threshold $\delta$.
-In Figure \ref{fig:merge}, we illustrate a natural merging strategy (see e.g, \cite{GSBW11,PSBM07}) to remove branching and cycle features; a detailed description of this simplification scheme is in Appendix \ref{appendix:sec:simpstrategy}.
-The main result is the following. \begin{theorem} Suppose we simplify a Reeb graph $\onerg$ by removing features of persistence $\leq \delta$ using the strategy shown in Figure \ref{fig:merge} and detailed in Appendix \ref{appendix:sec:simpstrategy}.
-The bottleneck distance between the (ordinary and extended) persistence diagram for $\onerg$ and for its simplification $\newrg$ is at most $6\delta$.
+Reeb graphs have been used as a meaningful summary of the input functions.
+Simplifying a Reeb graph can help to remove noise or single out major features, and to create a multi-resolution representation of the input domain; see e.g., \cite{DN12,GSBW11,PSBM07}.
+As we described in \cref{sec:background}, there is a natural way to quantify branching and loop features in terms of ordinary and extended persistence in the according dimensions.
+Indeed, it is common practice to simplify the Reeb graph by removing all features with persistence smaller than a given threshold.
+In this section, we prove that by removing small features using a natural merging strategy, (branching and loop) features with large persistence will not be killed, and will roughly maintain their persistence (``importance'').